 Why shop for gluten-free at Costco?

-Groceries are expensive—and gluten-free foods often cost even more.
+Groceries are expensive, and gluten-free foods can be even more costly.
 Buying gluten-free staples in bulk at Costco can help you save money and stock your pantry with trusted brands.

 From everyday essentials to electronics and fun new finds, Costco has a little bit of everything.
-It also offers a surprising variety of gluten-free foods across nearly every aisle—pantry, snacks, freezer, refrigerated meals, and desserts.
+It also offers a surprising variety of gluten-free foods across nearly every aisle, including pantry items, snacks, freezer items, refrigerated meals, and desserts.

-If you are on a budget, this article, Living Gluten Free On A Budget, has a ton of helpful tips.
+If you’re on a budget, this article, Living Gluten Free On A Budget, has a ton of helpful tips.
 I also have a ton of Gluten-Free Budget Recipes for breakfast, lunch, dinner, and dessert on the blog!

-(*NOTE: I just found out that Costco’s Rotisserie Chicken is gluten free.
-It says it on the package, too!
-So YAY!!
-There is NO gluten in Costco chicken Rotisserie!)
-We had it last night with several gluten free friends, and nobody reacted!!
+Costco’s Rotisserie Chicken is gluten-free.
+It’s stated on the package, too!
+We had it last night with several gluten-free friends, and nobody reacted!!
 I will add it to the shopping list soon, so just pencil it in for now.)

 👀 Sandi’s Tip: Costco’s gluten-free product inventory can vary by location, but many of these items are available nationwide.
-Leave a comment if you find something gluten-free at your local store—I’ll add it to the list!
+Leave a comment if you find something gluten-free at your local store, and I’ll add it to the list!

 Reader Favorites: Best Gluten-Free Costco Products (Fan Picks!)

 - Costco Rotisserie Chicken (labeled gluten free) – At only $4.99, this is a huge bargain!
-Add leftover chicken to soups, enchilada casserole, seasoning for tacos, or toss it onto salads.
+Add leftover chicken to soups, enchilada casserole, or use it as a seasoning for tacos, or toss it onto salads.
 I love making this Gluten-Free Chicken Tetrazzini with leftover rotisserie chicken.

 - Rice Ramen – I love using these noodles to make the TikTok viral ramen.